jmaces/statstream/README.rst

 Further Reading
 ===============

-Additional information on the algorithmic aspects of ``streamstat`` can be found in the following works:
+Additional information on the algorithmic aspects of ``statstream`` can be found in the following works:

 - Tony F. Chan & Gene H. Golub & Randall J. LeVeque,